RetroRabbit/RGO-Server/README.md

 Right click on RR.App -> Dependencies -> Packages and Manage Nuget Packages.
 If the packages are highlighted with an exclamation mark then they still need to be restored.
 A popup should appear in this case and you can click "Restore".

-Change from Production to Development in the drop down menu next to the play/debug button
+Change from Production to Development in the drop down menu next to the play/debug button.

-Note: You must have .net 7.0 as your target framework
+Note: You must have .net 7.0 as your target framework.

 ## EF Migrations